Skip to main content

 For example, customers might be disappointed if your products aren’t in stock, but they will be even more annoyed if you say there is stock available, only for them to be disappointed later on when you have to message them to say you can’t fulfill their order.

-• Reduced operational costs - reducing fulfillment errors and refunds saves you money and time so you can focus on processing more orders.
+• Reduced operational costs: Reducing fulfillment errors and refunds save you money and time so you can focus on processing more orders.

 The order fulfillment process begins when a new order is placed by a customer.
 This order needs to be tracked throughout the whole process so that it’s possible to see where the order is at all times and when it finally arrives in the hands of the buyer.

-The order fulfillment process may sound straightforward, but there are a number of potential ways the process can fall down so it’s worth looking at the stages in greater detail:
+The order fulfillment process may sound straightforward, but there are several potential ways the process can fall, so it’s worth looking at the stages in greater detail.

 Stay in the loop!
 Discover what’s new in the world of ecommerce.